The 9 Best Books to Learn Japanese Fast

 Best for Learning Japanese with Anime

-Fluent Japanese from Anime and Manga is not meant to be a comprehensive textbook.
-Instead, it’s a guide that shows you how you can learn Japanese by watching anime, reading manga novels, and any other source produced in the Japanese language.
+To be clear, Fluent Japanese from Anime and Manga is not meant to be a comprehensive textbook.
+However, I recommend it because it has one of the most interesting approaches to Japanese learning I’ve seen.
+That’s what this book focuses on – the approach to learning.
+It doesn’t teach you groups of vocabulary words or contain chapters that explain grammar rules.
+Instead, it’s a guide that shows you how you can learn Japanese by watching anime, reading manga novels, and enjoying any other content produced in the Japanese language.

 It’s a unique concept, as anime and manga are growing in popularity around the world.
-And those that enjoy watching/reading it can use it to learn a language at the same time.
-Reviewers liked the interesting approach to learning Japanese.
+And those who enjoy watching/reading it can use it to learn a language at the same time.
+When comparing the quality of this book’s content to its price, it’s a no-brainer to buy it.
+The strategies you learn, like how to effectively use Anki, are invaluable and will help to in your language learning journey no matter which resources you use in the future.
 See if this book is right for you here.

 Japanese Stories for Language Learners